AK7iwi/Python-for-Data-Science/module-01/README.md

 arr2 = np.asarray(my_array) # Same array
 print(my_array is arr2)     # True - same object

+ex00: With np.asarray because better performance than np.array and array.copy not applicable
+ex01: With np.asarray because better performance than np.array and array.copy not applicable
+ex02: With np.asarray because better performance than np.array and array.copy not applicable + I use PIL lib and PIL works with np.asarray
+ex03: \
+ex04: \
+ex05: array.copy() better performance than np.asarray and np.array

 Parsing with pure python before convert to numpy because convert numpy array change the values types